todogroup/ospology/ospo-book/content/en/02-chapter.md

 Have 1:1 conversations with managers, high-level executives, and workers/contractors from different teams that use open source in their day-to-day operations, or whose strategy involves dealing with open source projects (in terms of licenses, security vulnerabilities).
 Use the insights from these conversations to define the organization's unique motivators and map them to areas within the organization where open source brings value

-## Step four
+## Step four: Map motivators with different activity types across the organization

-Create a secondary division that categorizes each of these unique motivators according to the different stages within the previously mentioned OSPO model, or a similar model as referenced in step 2.
+Create a second division that categorizes each of these unique motivators according to the different stages within the previously mentioned OSPO model, or a similar model as referenced in step 2.
+As an example, below is a possible categorization, proposed by one of the contributors to this book

 <img width="942" alt="activityparticipationcategorization" src="https://user-images.githubusercontent.com/43671777/232468402-bb4a4d49-a6d6-4c74-8d21-88c6be3c2c13.png">